 - Collateral: Amounts of cash you can use for a down payment, either from your personal funds or from your business

-- Capital: Business assets you can pledge to secure a loan.
+- Capital: Business assets you can pledge to secure funding.

-- Have Everything You Might Be Asked for in a Loan Application.
+- Have Everything You Might Be Asked for in Funding Application.

 - Include Your Personal Information.

-- Put Everything Together in Your Business Loan Proposal.
+- Put Everything Together in Your Business Funding Proposal.

 - Identify Financing Sources.

-ARE YOU LOOKING FOR REVENUE BASED BUSINESS LOAN?
+ARE YOU LOOKING FOR REVENUE BASED BUSINESS FUNDING?

 We Can Design A Funding Program For Your Small Or Medium Size Business.

-If you have an existing business, a lender will look at your current business records carefully to help answer questions about how your business is doing.
+If you have an existing business, a funder will look at your current business records carefully to help answer questions about how your business is doing.
 Include information on:

 - Business Credit, including business credit reports, Dun & Bradstreet information, or other information that shows the status of your business credit.